Can you send me an application?

 Various offices throughout the Katz School hire full-time students for part-time administrative positions.
 In addition, the University's Institute for Entrepreneurial Excellence hires MBA students as consultants.
 Finally, students may work for faculty members as graders.

-What opportunities does Katz have for experience-based learning?
+What opportunities does Katz have for intergrated learning?

-One of the defining characteristics of business education at Pitt Business is the importance we place on experience-based learning (EBL).
-Whereas many business schools only mention the importance of experiential learning, we attempt to integrate EBL across our curriculum.
-To accomplish this, we use simulations and case competitions and encourage students to become involved in one of our many Consulting Field Projects or to take on a consulting position (providing market research, business plan review, and financial plan development services to entrepreneurs in a number of different industries) with our Institute for Entrepreneurial Excellence.
+One of the defining characteristics of business education at Pitt Business is the importance we place on intergrated learning.
+Whereas many business schools only mention the importance of experiential learning, we attempt to integrate learning across our curriculum.
+To accomplish this, we use simulations and case competitions and encourage students to become involved in one of our many Consulting Field Projects or to take on a consulting position (providing market research, business plan review, and financial plan development services to entrepreneurs in a number of different industries).
 The culmination of the course is the McKinsey Cup Competition where student teams compete for the coveted McKinsey Cup Trophy.

 What resources do you offer to underrepresented populations?